Studies & research on India’s population

-India Population : The 1991 final census count gave India a total population of 846,302,688.
+India Population: The 1991 final census count gave India a total population of 846,302,688.
 However, estimates of India’s population vary widely.
 According to the Population Division of the United Nations Department of International Economic and Social Affairs, the population had already reached 866 million in 1991.
 The Population Division of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) projected 896.5 million by mid-1993 with a 1.9 percent annual growth rate.
-The United States Bureau of the Census, assuming an annual population growth rate of 1.8 percent, put India’s population in July 1995 at 936,545,814.
-These higher projections merit attention in light of the fact that the Planning Commission had estimated a figure of 844 million for 1991 while preparing the Eighth Five-Year Plan (FY 1992-96; see Population Projections, this ch.).
+The United States Bureau of the Census, assuming an annual population growth rate of 1.8 percent, but India’s population in July 1995 at 936,545,814.
+These higher projections merit attention because the Planning Commission had estimated a figure of 844 million for 1991 while preparing the Eighth Five-Year Plan (FY 1992-96; see Population Projections, this ch.).

 India accounts for some 2.4 percent of the world’s landmass but is home to about 16 percent of the global population.
 The magnitude of the annual increase in population can be seen in the fact that India adds almost the total population of Australia or Sri Lanka every year.
 A 1992 study of India’s population notes that India has more people than all of Africa and also more than North America and South America together.
 Between 1947 and 1991, India’s population more than doubled.

-Population in India density has risen concomitantly with the massive increases in population.
-In 1901 India counted some seventy-seven persons per square kilometer; in 1981 there were 216 persons per square kilometer; by 1991 there were 267 persons per square kilometer–up almost 25 percent from the 1981 population density (see table 4, Appendix).
+The population in India density has risen concomitantly with the massive increases in population.
+In 1901 India counted some seventy-seven persons per square kilometer; in 1981, there were 216 persons per square kilometer; by 1991, there were 267 persons per square kilometer–up almost 25 percent from the 1981 population density (see table 4, Appendix).
 India’s average population density is higher than that of any other nation of comparable size.
 The highest densities are not only in heavily urbanized regions but also in areas that are mostly agricultural.

-Population of India growth in the years between 1950 and 1970 centered on areas of new irrigation projects, areas subject to refugee resettlement, and regions of urban expansion.
-Areas where population did not increase at a rate approaching the national average were those facing the most severe economic hardships, overpopulated rural areas, and regions with low levels of urbanization.
+The population of India growth in the years between 1950 and 1970 centered on areas of new irrigation projects, areas subject to refugee resettlement, and regions of urban expansion.
+Areas, where the population did not increase at a rate approaching the national average, were those facing the most severe economic hardships, overpopulated rural areas, and regions with low levels of urbanization.